ibm-cloud-docs/account/update-private.md

     ibmcloud catalog get --public | grep apache-two-instances
     ```
     {: codeblock}

-### Success criteria
-{: #existingversion-success-cli}

-You successfully completed the task if the updated version is included in the search results.

 ## Next steps
 {: next-deprestore}

-A user with access to a private catalog deprecates and then restores a version of the software.
-See [Deprecating and restoring a software version](/docs/account?topic=account-dep-restore) for more information.
+A user with access to a private catalog deprecates and then restores a software version.
+See [Deprecating and restoring software versions](/docs/account?topic=account-dep-restore) for more information.